Best Candidate: Signer #39, Dorothy B. Dewey Mathews

 It is becoming evident that creating pathways for women’s formal engagement in medical science was a veritable obsession among the signers of the Declaration of Sentiments and their families.
 Signer #1, Lucretia Mott, was a founder of Philadelphia's Female Medical College of Pennsylvania (FMCP), only the second institution in the world to offer women an MD.
 Her spouse, James Mott, Signer #81, would later serve on its board of trustees.
 Rebecca M.C.
 Capron, the spouse of Signer #96, E.W.
 Capron, attended FMCP between 1853 and 1855.
 In adulthood, Charlotte Woodward, Signer #37, and her spouse, Cyrus Newlin Peirce, served as officers on the board of WMCP and its service apparatus, the Woman's Hospital of Pennsylvania.

-Moreover, at the same time as the Convention, Elizabeth Blackwell was in the process of becoming the first woman to earn an MD in the United States.
+Moreover, at the same time as the Convention, Elizabeth Blackwell was in the process of becoming the first woman to earn a medical degree in the United States.
 She did so at the Geneva College Medical School (GCMS), just a short distance west of Seneca Falls.
 Weathering a slew of rejections from institutions in New York City and Philadelphia, Blackwell was admitted to GCMS after the school’s male student body unanimously voted to allow her in.
 Blackwell reports in an 1895 autobiography that they might have done so ironically, acting upon a suspicion that news of her matriculation was “a hoax, perpetrated at their expense by a rival college” (73).
 Blackwell began at GCMS in November 1847 and spent the next 14 months working toward her medical degree, even as taboos forbidding women’s exposure to the bloody inner-workings of the human body barred her from courses on surgery and human anatomy.
 Beyond her own activism, Blackwell’s familial links to the Suffrage Movement are extensive.
 Her brother Henry Brown Blackwell married AWSA leader Lucy Stone.
 Her other brother Samuel Charles Blackwell married Antoinette Brown Blackwell, the first ordained woman minister in the U.S., a feminist evolutionary theorist, and AWSA leader.
 Early suffragists appear to have been keenly aware of the obvious public health benefits behind training women as doctors—and its political stakes.

 But is Dorothy Dewey Mathews of Tyre, in fact, Signer #39?
 In the 1850 census for Seneca County, there are two individuals named “Dorothy Mathews.”
 They both reside in Tyre, which is a short distance due north of Seneca Falls.
 One Dorothy Mathews, the daughter of farmer N.P.
 Mathews, is 14 years old by the time of the 1850 census.
 This means she would have been 12 in 1848.
 This Dorothy Mathews is two years younger than the youngest known signer, Susan Quinn, Signer #33 (Wellman 205, Clinton).
 Quinn was approximately 14 years and 6 months old at the time of the Convention ("Susan Q. Clark").
 Moreover, she lived within the town limits of Seneca Falls and was well inside walking distance of the Wesleyan Chapel.
 Convenience made the adolescent Quinn's involvement in the Convention more logistically feasible.
 If 12-year-old Dorothy Mathews is Signer #39, none of her immediate family members signed the Declaration along with her.